Spectral Conditions for the Ingleton Inequality

-\begin{theoremA}[Main result, see Theorem~\ref{p:main} in Section~\ref{s:main}] \ \\ Let $\epsilon_{0}$ be a positive constant.
-Suppose $(X,Y)$ is ob\-tain\-ed by choosing a uniformly random edge in a biregular bipartite graph $G=(\Xsf\sqcup\Ysf,\Esf)$ whose largest and second-largest eigenvalues are $\lambda_1$ and $\lambda_2$, respectively.
-Assume that graph $G$ is such that $I(X:Y)>\epsilon_0$.
+\begin{theoremA}[Main result, see Theorem~\ref{p:main} in Section~\ref{s:main}] \ \\ Let $\epsilon_{0}>0$ be a positive constant.
+Suppose $(X,Y)$ is ob\-tain\-ed by choosing a uniformly random edge in a biregular bipartite graph $G=(\Xsf\sqcup\Ysf,\Esf)$ whose largest and second-largest eigenvalues are $\lambda_1$ and $\lambda_2$, respectively, and such that $I(X; Y)>\epsilon_0$.
 Then for all random variables $A,B$ jointly distributed with $(X,Y)$,

-where the $O(\cdot)$-summand implicitly depends on the chosen threshold value $\epsilon_{0}$. \end{theoremA}
+where the $O(\cdot)$-summand implicitly depends only on the chosen threshold value $\epsilon_{0}$. \end{theoremA}